Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Introduction and main results

 \subsection{Main results}

-We first fix the basic setting before the statement of our main result.
+The setting of our problems is as follows.
 Let $M$ be an $n$-dimensional $C^2$-smooth Riemannian manifold with boundary $\partial M$ and $N$ a complete $C^2$-smooth Riemannian manifold.
 For simplicity, we assume that $N=(N,h)$ is isometrically embedded into some Euclidean space $\R^k$.
 Throughout this paper, we assume that $p\in (1,\infty)$.

 Fix a domain $\Omega\subset M$.
 The Sobolev space $W^{1,p}(\Omega,N)$, $1<p<\infty$, is defined as